WalletWasabi/WalletWasabi/README.md

 For testing, set the network to `"TestNet"` and enable the spending of unconfirmed transactions by setting its value to `"True"`.
 If you've already generated a wallet on the mainnet, then you want to change the default wallet file path, too, for example to `"WalletTestNet.json"`.
-Since testnet coins have no value, you can acquire them freely and quickly: http://lmgtfy.com/?q=get+testnet+faucet
+Since testnet coins have no value, you can acquire them freely and quickly: http://lmgtfy.com/?q=get+testnet+faucet **Update:** From release 0.5 he wallet only generates [Bech32 SegWit addresses].
+At the time of writing it is not intuitive how to acquire testnet faucets to such addresses.
+Hopefully by the time you are reading this, it will not be the case anymore.
+From Bitcoin Core 0.15.1 you can send transactions to Bech32 addresses.
+So as a workaround you might want to setup Core on the testnet, receive faucets there and forward it to HiddenWallet.

 ## Building From Source Code